 ITU works on a gradual transition towards more English language courses and activities at ITU - particularly where this is necessary to support global interaction.

+Result goal 17: Before 2012 ITU aims at:

-Goal Before 2012, the IT University aims at developing and implementing a language policy to strengthen the English language at the IT University and offering access to extracurricular language courses (English, Danish, and possibly Chinese, and Spanish).
+- Developing and implementing a language policy aimed at strengthening the English language at ITU - Offering access to extracurricular language courses (English, Danish, and possibly Chinese, and Spanish).